I've decided that learning to focus on what's important and say no to what isn't important is my resolution for this year.

 Time is a commodity

 As a small business owner, you only have so much time to invest in your business.
 Time isn't "free" it must be spent wisely.
+You don't want to waste time pursuing business opportunities that aren't right for you.

 Just because others do it doesn't mean you have to do it.